fxstein/GoProX/scripts/testing/TEST_ENVIRONMENT_GUIDE.md

 - **Test both success and failure paths**
 - **Use appropriate flags** for different scenarios

 Following these practices will eliminate environment-related debugging sessions and ensure reliable, predictable test results.

+**Note:** Only tokens and project-wide settings should use environment variables.
+Interactive control (e.g., non-interactive, auto-confirm) must be set via command-line arguments, not environment variables.